MaxStalker/MaxStalker/README.md

 my strongest suit.

 ### Soft Skills
+- **Initiative** - I can start and work on the problem without any additional guidance.
+If I will feel that the problem is too tough for me handle it alone or I'm missing some crucial piece of knowledge, I will consult every person, that might have it 😊
 - **Open Minded** - I always listen to the person I'm interacting with, just to hear their line of reasoning and see that maybe my line of thought is wrong 😊
 - **High level of empathy** - I'm always there when there is person in need.
 I may sacrifice my own comfort and free time for